LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Can I keep bot collaboration disabled and use bot groups only as a mechanism for grouping my bots?

 Yes, this is perfectly fine.
+For information on creating a group for this purpose, see [here](conversation-builder-bots-bot-groups.html#create-a-bot-group-only-to-group-bots).